LUTZ BUSINESS INSIGHTS

 managing a nonprofit? avoid these 7 accounting mistakes

-katie byrd, audit manager
+katie byrd, audit director

 Following the right accounting practices and rules is just as important for a nonprofit as it is for a for-profit organization.
 When a nonprofit organization has its books in order, it can foster and maintain its trustworthy reputation.
 This can help the organization remain a vibrant and healthy organization for decades to come, allowing them to fulfill their organizational mission of providing key services or products to individuals either within or outside their community.
-By avoiding some of the common pitfalls, nonprofits can avoid potential accounting headaches that, even in the best of circumstances, often distract a nonprofit organization from its primary mission, both in terms of time and unexpected costs.
+By understanding some of the common pitfalls, nonprofits can avoid potential accounting headaches that, even in the best of circumstances, often distract a nonprofit organization from its primary mission, both in terms of time and unexpected costs.

 Mistakes to Avoid